-Notes Payable - As of February 28, 2013, the Company has acquired approximately \$5.8 million of the \$9.6 million of promissory notes that are payable by HP A&M to third parties.
-Subsequent to February 28, 2013, the Company purchased an additional \$385,100 of promissory notes.
-To date these promissory notes were acquired with cash payments of \$887,400 and the issuance of notes by the Company, the majority of which have a five-year term, bear interest at an annual rate of five percent (5%), and require semi-annual payments with a straight-line amortization schedule.
+Notes Payable - As of May 31, 2013, the Company has acquired approximately \$6.9 million of the \$9.6 million of promissory notes that are payable by HP A&M to third parties.
+These promissory notes were acquired with cash payments of approximately \$1.4 million and the issuance of approximately \$5.6 million of notes by the Company, the majority of which have a five-year term, bear interest at an annual rate of five percent (5%), and require semi-annual payments with a straight-line amortization schedule.
 The carrying value of the notes payable approximate the fair value as the rates are comparable to market rates.